peteroupc/encoding/docs/PeterO.Text.Encodings.md

         this PeterO.Text.ICharacterEncoding encoding,
         System.IO.Stream input);

-Not documented yet.In the .NET implementation, this method is implemented as an extension method to any object implementing ICharacterEncoding and can be called as follows: `encoding.GetDecoderInputSkipBom(input)` .
-If the object's class already has a GetDecoderInputSkipBom method with the same parameters, that method takes precedence over this extension method.
+Converts a character encoding into a character input stream, given a readable data stream.
+But if the input stream starts with a UTF-8 or UTF-16 byte order mark, the input is decoded as UTF-8 or UTF-16, as the case may be, rather than the given character encoding.This method implements the "decode" algorithm specified in the Encoding standard.In the .NET implementation, this method is implemented as an extension method to any object implementing ICharacterEncoding and can be called as follows: `encoding.GetDecoderInputSkipBom(input)` .
+If the object's class already has a  `GetDecoderInputSkipBom`  method with the same parameters, that method takes precedence over this extension method.

 <b>Parameters:</b>

  * <i>encoding</i>: Encoding object that exposes a decoder to be converted into a character input stream.
 If the decoder returns -2 (indicating a decode error), the character input stream handles the error by returning a replacement character in its place.

- * <i>stream</i>: Byte stream to convert into Unicode characters.
+ * <i>input</i>: Byte stream to convert into Unicode characters.

 <b>Returns:</b>